james-middleton/Family-Handbook/README.md

 ###Breakfast Club
 The Breakfast Club is open to all Darlinghurst pupils.
 It opens at 7.45am and costs £2.00 per child per morning.
 Parents must contact the School Office to confirm a place before children can attend.

+Children can choose from a range of breakfast cereals, along with toast and fruit juice, and sometimes yoghurts and special items, such as croissants.

+The club provides computers for the children to use.
+Activities take place in the main hall four days a week, including singing, dancing and more organised games.
+At least one day a week is dedicated to exercise.

 ###Acorns Afterschool Club
 Acorns is separate and different from afterschool activity clubs.
 Pupils can attend from 3.30pm to 6.00pm for £6 per day (£5 if you pay in advance).

+The club organises fun activities including drama, art, cooking, using computers and iPads, and sports.

+You can download the [Acorns registration](http://www.darlinghurst.uk/documents/acorns-registration-form.pdf) form from the school website.

 ###Lunchtime and afterschool activities